 The Triumphal Entry

 Here is the scene.
-Passover was about to begin.
-Crowds were descending upon Jerusalem to celebrate and give their sacrifice.
-Jesus was among the crowd.
-There He is riding on a donkey.
+Passover was about to begin, and the crowds were descending upon Jerusalem to celebrate and give their sacrifice.
+Jesus was among the crowd… There He is riding on a donkey.
 The people start to make way for Him.
-Not only creating a path, but they also throw down palm branches and their outer garments.
+They are not only creating a path, but they also throw down palm branches and their outer garments.
 In joyous celebration they shout out their praises: “Hosanna!
 Blessed is he who comes in the name of the Lord!”

 Today is Palm Sunday where we remember this scene.
 Recently I was rereading this passage afresh and verse 40 jumped out at me.
 We, Christians, love this verse.
 It’s a motivational verse that gives voice to our praise.
 “The stones are not going to shout on my watch.”